Prince Edward Park, Lalomalava: History

 The park is named after Prince Edward of York, who in the early 1900s visited Savai'i and opened this park; which, at the time, was just a field.
-It was formally opened by Prince Edward, Earl of Wessex on 13 October 1992.
+It was formally opened by Prince Edward, son of Elizabeth II, on 13 October 1992.
 In 2021, the UK High Commission in Samoa installed a monument at the park commemorating the event.

 There are no seating stands in the park.
 However, there is a complimentary shading area provided by whoever hosts the matches played at this park.
 There are 2 small changing rooms, a meeting area for the playing teams and there are a few Fale scattered on the outskirts of the park.
 In 2007, it has been recorded that the park can hold around 5,000 people.
 Night Games cannot be played here in this Park, since there are no floodlights provided.

 There is also a Training Field on the northern end of the Park.
 Beach Volleyball is also played on the little Beach Volleyball Court, alongside the Training Field.
 The Beach Volleyball Court is used for the Public and the Savai'ian State Volleyball Team.

 A new cricket net provided by Cricket Samoa has also been added towards the preparations for the 2007 Asia/Oceania ICC Qualifications.